Save lives without spending a penny

 It started in the fall of 2012.
 Compassionate Communities teamed up with The Humane League to measure the impact of leafleting on college campuses.

-RELATED READING: Powerful Impact of College Leafleting
+RELATED READING: The Powerful Impact of College Leafleting

 In the US, the First Amendment grants you the right to leaflet on public property.
 This includes public sidewalks, state-funded universities and community colleges, and any public streets that go through college campuses.